PrefectHQ/prefect/docs/cloud/webhooks.md

     -X POST https://api.prefect.cloud/hooks/AERylZ_uewzpDx-8fcweHQ
 ```

-This means that they are sending a `POST` request and the body will include a
+This script will send a `POST` request and the body will include a
-traditional URL-encoded form with two fields `model` and `friendly_name` describing the
+traditional URL-encoded form with two fields describing the model that was updated: `model` and `friendly_name`.
-model that was just refreshed.
-To receive these in your template and produce different
+Here's the webhook code that uses Jinja to receive these values in your template and produce different
 events for the different models:

 ```jinja2